 Webster’s defines contrast as "To set in opposition, or over against, in order to show the differences between".
 One of the most common mistakes in selecting colors for presentation slides is to not have enough contrast between the colors chosen for the background and the text or graphics.
 If you want the audience to see the text or graphics on the screen, they must be in a color that has a high contrast with the background color.
 This makes the text or graphic appear to float above the background instead of blending into it.
 In general, this will lead to selecting one of two color schemes – a dark background with light text and graphics or a light background with dark text and graphics.
 The further apart the colors are the more contrast they will have and the easier it will be for audiences to see the text or graphic you are using.
 To ensure that the colors you have selected have enough contrast, use the online Color Contrast Calculator to test the colors using the two international standard tests for color contrast.

 Using a corporate template

-If you work for a corporate or non-corporate organization, it is likely that you have a mandated template to use that defines the branding, fonts, colors, etc. Why do you need to know about color choice when the organization's branding staff have already made these decisions?
+If you work for a corporate or non-corporate organization, it is likely that you have a mandated template to use that defines the branding, fonts, colors, etc. (follow the steps in this article to use your organization's PowerPoint template to create a new presentation).
+Why do you need to know about color choice when the organization's branding staff have already made these decisions?
 It is important to know how to select colors because when you create diagrams, graphs, or other visuals, you may have to select colors so that explanatory text can be seen on top of a shape or part of a graph.
+To make sure that the graphs you create in Excel follow the same colors your organization has set in the PowerPoint template, follow the steps in this article and video.
 Not all the decisions about color choice can be defined within a template, so you need to apply these guidelines using the colors defined in your organization's template.

 Emotional Meaning of Colors